urvatembhare25-sys/GuardianAI---Context-Aware-Safety-System/README.md

 ✨ Key Features
-1. Vocal Sentry (Acoustic AI): Powered by the Gemini 2.5 Flash Native Audio API, the app streams environmental audio to detect distress signatures (keywords like "HELP", "STOP", or sounds of physical struggle) in real-time.
+1. Vocal Sentry (Acoustic AI): Designed to integrate with Gemini 2.5 Flash Native Audio API for real-time distress audio analysis.
 2. Impact Logic (Fall Detection): Utilizes the device's accelerometer to monitor G-Force magnitude.
-If an impact exceeding 38 m/s² is detected (simulating a fall or forced movement), the system initiates an alert.
+If an impact exceeding a predefined safety threshold is detected (demo-simulated), the system initiates an alert.
 3. High-Accuracy Geolocation: Implements a multi-stage tracking strategy using navigator.geolocation with high-accuracy fallback logic to maintain a precise GPS lock for emergency dispatch.
 4. Emergency Bento Dashboard: A high-performance, dark-mode UI designed for low-light visibility and quick interaction, featuring live telemetry sparklines via Recharts.
 5. Privacy-First Architecture: Implements ephemeral audio processing.
 No voice recordings are stored on servers; only safety insights are extracted, ensuring 100% user privacy.